LanHikari22/GBA_Memory-Access-Scanner/README.md

 In case the structure template containts CONFLICTS:
 1. Manually go through each conflict, and remove duplicates (structure members of the same location yet different types).
-2. Remove the tag " CONFLICT" from the entry. so that the only comment is "// loc=0x22" for example.
+2. (optional): Remove the tag " CONFLICT" from the entry. so that the only comment is "// loc=0x22" for example.
 3. Copy the structure template and put it in the "input" file.
 4. Run the StructPadder.py module to get correct padding.